 Overall, there are many things to see at the American Pavilion.
 If you’re planning a visit, you might also want to check the concert schedule to see if there’s anyone you might enjoy seeing.

 Sometimes a dining promotion is released where you can get guaranteed seats for the concert included with a meal for one price.
 We have a review from a few years ago of a combined dining experience with a concert.

 Hopefully, this review provided insight into what you might like to see and do while touring the pavilion.
 For similar coverage of the other countries in the World Showcase, try these:

 - Norway Pavilion

 - France Pavilion

 - United Kingdom Pavilion

-- Riviera Resort Review at Disney World
+- Disney’s Riviera Resort Review

-- Caribbean Beach Resort Review
+- Disney’s Caribbean Beach Resort Review

 - Disney’s Art of Animation Resort Review